Microsoft® Access Advanced Training Courses

 DMW's Advanced Microsoft Access courses are for anyone wishing to further their ambition to set up a fully functional, relational database, possibly to be used concurrently by colleagues.

-Also, the courses should suit anyone who has inherited a database from someone else and who needs techniques for understanding how the database works and for assessing what it might take to revise or extend it.
+Also, the courses should suit anyone who’s inherited a database and who needs techniques for understanding how the database works and for assessing what it might take to revise or extend it.

 Every course DMW presents is tailored to our client's needs.
 At the advanced level, topics are likely to be drawn from those in this list.